The combination of flavors in these Banana Biscoff Muffins will totally blow your mind. Sweet bananas and cinnamon cookie vibes all the way.

 This recipe immediately grabbed my attention because of the use of biscoff spread.
 If you have never tried this, you must run out and get some right away.

 The banana and cinnamon-y cookie combination is simply delicious and makes for the perfect quick breakfast or snack on the go!

-- 1 cup mashed ripe banana
+- 1 cup mashed bananas, about 2

 - 2/3 cup granulated sugar